 Community Future Direction Theme Key Challenges & Opportunities: Tourism Memorable visitor experiences all year round - The must see destination, quality product, easy access, popular events and festivals with coordinated marketing.
 A longer season with increasing yields.
 Strong communities and social capital Enduring community capital - Growing, proud, self-reliant communities that are inclusive and engaged with volunteers and shared facilities.
-Access and infrastructure Local, regional and global transport and infrastructure access - Safe and efficient access alternatives, growing freight capacity, renewable energy, water

-Community Future Direction Theme Key Challenges & Opportunities: management and contemporary communications.
-Community infrastructure that supports economic development.
-Natural resource management Managing abundant, natural and productive resources - Natural resource management is valued and development is environmentally sustainable.
-The environment is clean and healthy with unspoilt beauty and biodiversity.
-Health and Wellbeing Maintaining good health and wellbeing - Healthy communities, people responsibility for their wellness, convenient access to medical service facilities.
+Access and infrastructure access - Safe and efficactions access alternatives, growing freight capacity, renewable energy, with management and contemporary communications.
+Community infrastructure supports economic development.
+Natural resource management Managing abundant, natural and productive resources - Natural management is valued and development is environmentally sustaina environment is clean and healthy with unspoilt beauty and biodiversity.
+Health and Wellbeing Maintaining good health and wellbeing - Healthy communities, people taking responsibility for their wellness, convenient access to medical services and facilities.
 Education Lifelong learning and education - Education and lifelong learning is valued and there is access to vocational training and tertiary education.
 Education retention rates have increased.
-Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lifestyles and community pride attract people to Murchison.
-Communities have history and character that drive their place-making strategies.
-Sport and recreation is widely supported especially by young people.
-Multi-purpose recreational and cultural facilities are well utilised.
+Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lifestyle community pride attract people to Murchison.
+Communities have histor character that drive their place-making strategies.
+Sport and recreation is a supported especially by young people.
+Multi-purpose recreational and cut facilities are well utilised.